JahnaviKashyap19/portfolio/README.md

 # Portfolio
-This is a portfolio website made with JavaScript, HTML,CSS and Bootstrap to showcase my work
+This is a portfolio website made with JavaScript, HTML , CSS and Bootstrap to showcase my work.